Master of Science in Clinical and Translational Science

 Gainesville, FL 32610

-*Applicants for the Advanced Postgraduate Program in Clinical Investigation (APPCI) should complete the APPCI application process before applying to the UF Graduate School.
+*Nominees for the Training and Research Academy for Clinical and Translational Science (TRACTS) should complete the TRACTS nomination process before applying to the UF Graduate School.

 - Clinical Research: Patient-oriented research, including epidemiologic and behavioral studies, outcomes research, and health services research.
 Patient-oriented research is research conducted with human subjects (or on material of human origin such as tissues, specimens, and cognitive phenomena) in which a researcher directly interacts with human subjects.
 It includes research on mechanisms of human disease, therapeutic interventions, clinical trials, and development of new technologies, but does not include in vitro studies using human tissues not linked to a living individual.
 Studies falling under 45 CFR 46.101(b) (4) are not considered clinical research for purposes of this definition.
 (Source: http://grants.nih.gov/grants/glossary.htm)